 Any other relevant factor that might be consistent with an increased focus on number preservation

 Further efforts to deal with the use of geographic numbering resources for IoT (i.e., non-geographic applications) is required, including a way to measure such usage over time.

+NTD: Should we address the “burnt numbers” issue here, since we chose not to address it in TIF 119?

 *** END OF DOCUMENT ***